SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-examples.md

 ## Advanced example: Configure a custom integration

 The following example shows how to create a custom integration with an action that runs a script you provide.
+The custom integration and action are defined by YAML files.
+To learn how to build your own YAML files, see [Integration framework file formats](/docs/cse/automation-service/automation-service-integration-framework/#integration-framework-file-formats).

 The action uses [IP Quality Score](https://www.ipqualityscore.com/) to gather IP reputation information for enrichment.
 (This example shows how to add enrichment to an Insight.
 To use the same action to add enrichment to Entities, see [Add Entity enrichment](#add-entity-enrichment) below.)

 1. [Install the Automation Service Bridge](/docs/cse/automation-service/automation-service-bridge/).
 Because this example uses a custom integration, you must first install the Bridge before you proceed.
 1. Obtain an API key from IP Quality Score: